QubesOS/qubes-doc/external/configuration-guides/vpn.md

 ![Settings-NetVM.png](/attachment/wiki/VPN/Settings-NetVM.png)

-If you want to be able to use the [Qubes firewall](/doc/firewall), create a new FirewallVM (as a ProxyVM) and set it to use the VPN VM as its NetVM.
-Then, configure AppVMs to use your new FirewallVM as their NetVM.

-If you want to update your TemplateVMs through the VPN, enable the `qubes-updates-proxy` service in your new FirewallVM.
+If you want to update your TemplateVMs through the VPN, it will be necessary to create a separate "sys-update" or "sys-firewall-vpn" VM with the "provides network" option set and with its netvm set to use the VPN VM.
+Next, use `qubes-global-settings` to change the update VM to the one you created.
+Then enable the `qubes-updates-proxy` service in your new update VM.
 You can do this in the Services tab in Qubes VM Manager or on the command-line:

     qvm-service -e <name> qubes-updates-proxy

-Then, configure your templates to use your new FirewallVM as their NetVM.

 Troubleshooting